cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Fortunato unlocked the front door and came in with a big bag under his arm.

-Fortunato: "Hi boys!
-Up this late?
+Fortunato: "Hi, boys!
+Up until this late?
 Don't you want to go to bed?"
 He laughed.
 "Nah, sure, hackers are night workers."
 I got you some local stuff.
 He put the bag on the living room table in front of Sigur and Lasse.